Sowerby, North Yorkshire: History

 Sowerby's name comes from the Norse language, in which it means 'Farmstead (by the) muddy/sour ground'.

 In the south of the parish at Blakey Lane, Cod Beck is crossed by Blakey Bridge, a 17th-century cart or packhorse bridge and Grade II listed building.
 Further south, Cod Beck is crossed again on South Moor Lane by Town End Bridge, another 17th-century packhorse bridge, also Grade II Listed.

 An artificial mound known as Pudding Pie Hill is on the east bank of Cod Beck, just off Blakey Lane.
 This was partially excavated in 1855 (by Lady Frankland Russell) and was found to be a sepulchral tumulus of a type known as a bowl barrow.
 The remains of a Saxon warrior and two other skeletons were discovered, along with cremated bones, various artefacts and coins.

 There are five war memorials in Sowerby, one outside St Oswald's Church and two each inside St Oswald's Church and Sowerby Methodist Church, listing 63 local men who died in the First World War and 18 who died in the Second World War.

 Planning permission was given in 2012 for the building of a new housing estate of over 1,000 homes, called Sowerby Gateway, at the southern end of the village, resulting in a vastly increased demand for infrastructure and additional services.
 As a result a new supermarket has been opened as part of the development, along with an Extra Care Home, a new primary school, retail units, a hotel and a new Sports Village.
 There is also a new industrial/commercial estate being developed immediately adjacent to the residential area to provide additional employment opportunities.
 The whole development is expected to be completed by 2022.
 As part of the "planning gain" from the development a new four-way junction was completed in 2019, to replace an existing two-way junction, giving full northbound as well as southbound access to the Thirsk By-pass (A168) dual carriageway.

 Governance

-The village lies within the Thirsk and Malton UK Parliament constituency.
-It also lies within the Sowerby electoral division of North Yorkshire County Council and the Sowerby ward of Hambleton District Council.
-The first tier of local government covering Sowerby is Sowerby Parish Council, which was first elected following the Local Government Act of 1894.
+The village lies within the Thirsk and Malton UK parliamentary constituency.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+The first tier of local government covering Sowerby is Sowerby Parish Council, which was first elected following the Local Government Act 1894.
 Currently the Council has eleven members, who are subject to election every four years.
-The Council meets monthly in Thirsk and Sowerby Town Hall.
+The council meets monthly in Thirsk and Sowerby Town Hall.